luisdavim/synthetic-checker/README.md

 ### Using Docker

-You can run the service throug Docker with the following commands:
+You can run the service through Docker with the following commands:

 ```sh
 docker build --rm --tag synthetic-checker